-The Judicial Ethics Council consists of five judges selected by the Court en banc and may include emeritus judges.
+The Judicial Ethics Council consists of five judges elected by The General Assembly of Judges and may include emeritus judges.
 In addition, the Council may also involve ethics experts in its work.
-The composition of the first Judicial Ethics Council was elected on 8 February 2019 when the Court en banc convened in Tartu.
+The Supreme Court represents the Estonian court system in several international cooperation networks.